m0e33/REST-bot/README.md

 The data configuration needs a list of symbols the model is trained on.
 This list of symbols can be defined in the `symbols.yml`

 We provide a sample configuration here.
-Some, if not all of these settings, will become clear when reading the following report.
+All of these settings will become clear when reading the following report.

 ```python
 data_cfg = DataConfiguration(